counsel-ease/.github/README.md

 ## About Us

-[Company Name] leverages the latest advancements in Large Language Models (LLMs) to provide cutting-edge mental health analysis.
+Counsel Ease leverages the latest advancements in Large Language Models (LLMs) to provide cutting-edge mental health analysis.
 Our mission is to harness the power of artificial intelligence to support mental health professionals and individuals seeking insights into mental well-being.

 ## What We Do